oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 In HTTP {{RFC9110}}, only the status code 303 unambigiously enforces rewriting the HTTP POST request to an HTTP GET request.
-For all other status codes, including the popular 302, user agents can opt not to rewrite POST to GET requests and therefore to reveal the user credentials to the client.
+For all other status codes, including the popular 302, user agents can opt not to rewrite POST to GET requests and therefore reveal the user credentials to the client.
 (In practice, however, most user agents will only show this behaviour for 307 redirects.)

-Therefore, the RECOMMENDED status code for HTTP redirects is 303.

 ## Authorization Code Injection {#authorization_codes}